Buzzfreeze/freeCodeCamp/curriculum/challenges/thai/08-data-analysis-with-python/data-analysis-with-python-course/data-analysis-example-a.md

 # --description--

-*ผู้เรียนสามารถใช้ Google Colab แทน notebooks.ai ที่สาธิตใน Videoได้*
+*Instead of using notebooks.ai like it shows in the video, you can use Google Colab instead.*

-แหล่งเรียนรู้เพิ่มเติม:
+More resources:

 -   [Notebooks on GitHub](https://github.com/ine-rmotr-curriculum/FreeCodeCamp-Pandas-Real-Life-Example)
 -   [How to open Notebooks from GitHub using Google Colab.](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb)